-I had a wall painted this last January.
+I had a wall painted Ultraviolet.
 The wall in my living room.
 The wall for my private exposition.
 You should see it one day.
 Well, I had 3 walls painted and Raymond did this for me.
 Raymond is a handyman with his own business, and Raymond and I had a nice chat.
-He is an ex-colleague and friend of my brother.

 My father once painted my room purple and lilac, somewhere in the sixties or the beginning of the seventies.
 Maybe it was in fashion then.
 The wall between my room and the living room was made of wood, and a part of it was some kind of foam board.
 Often times, lying in my bed sometime after 7, bedtime, I could hear my parents talk or argue.
 I think the carpet was made of some kind of rope.
 It was hard and maybe cold, rough.
 I remember the meter cupboard, the closet I could hide in when we were playing hide and seek, a door with frosted glass, a windowsill, the window looking out on the houses across the street, the balcony, small and scary and of course I remember sleeping with my little brother in that same purple room.
 I don’t consciously remember a lot of smells of my room, maybe the smell of old burlap or an old deep blue satin quilt.
 I do not have a strong sense of smell.
 My sister does.
 She smells the things I see.
 I am more of a visual person.
 Although I am sniffing Ylang ylang essential oil right now which I got from my therapist with the purple treatment room.